zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 </instance>
 ```

-Where:
+where:

  * **app**

-    Uniquely identifies one or more instances of a microservice in the API ML.
+    uniquely identifies one or more instances of a microservice in the API ML.

     The API ML Gateway uses the `serviceId` for routing to the API service instances.
     As such, the `serviceId` is part of the service URL path in the API ML Gateway address space.